 If you’re a fan of trains and western history, the Durango & Silverton Narrow Gauge Railroad offers stunning excursions through the San Juan Forest.
 The Southern Ute Museum celebrates the history and modern culture of the Southern Ute people through engaging exhibits.

-Pagosa Springs is a southern Colorado gem and a fantastic placed to be holed up in while your group snowboards or skis to their heart’s content.
-The town is home to the world’s deepest geothermal hot spring, which reaches depths of over 1002 feet deep.
-That’s a fun fact, but you’ll undoubtably get much more satisfaction from the hot spring’s warm, relaxing pools and the multiple spa facilities the area offers.
+Pagosa Springs is a southern Colorado gem and a fantastic place to be holed up while your group hits the slopes.
+The town is home to the world’s deepest geothermal hot spring, which extends over 1002 feet.
+That’s a fun fact, but you’ll undoubtedly get much more satisfaction from the hot spring’s warm, relaxing pools and the multiple spa facilities the area offers.

-You’ll soon discover that Pagosa Springs locals are enthusiastic about the unique geothermal conditions that exist under their town.
+You’ll soon discover that Pagosa Springs locals are enthusiastic about the unique geothermal conditions that exist in their town.
 The Riff Raff Brewing Company prides itself on being the world’s first brewery that’s exclusively powered through natural geothermal heating.
-They also have tasty beer, which is nice.

 This town offers loads of fun year-round activities, from sleigh rides to ice skating to local theatre.
 If you’re the angling type, you’ll love ice fishing on the frozen lakes around Pagosa.
 If you don’t have the requisite gear, there are multiple outdoor shops in town to rent or buy from.
 Winter fly fishing on the San Juan River is also a blast if ice fishing is too much trouble.